Whoaa512/starred/README.md

 - [pingdotgg/planetscale-autobranching-demo](https://github.com/pingdotgg/planetscale-autobranching-demo) - Demo showing how to add autobranching for PlanetScale x Vercel
 - [teableio/teable](https://github.com/teableio/teable) - ✨ The Next Gen Airtable Alternative: No-Code Postgres
 - [flydelabs/flyde](https://github.com/flydelabs/flyde) - Open-source Visual programming for backend logic that integrates with existing codebases.
 Flyde bridges the gap between technical and non-technical team members.
 Product managers, designers, and backe
-- [daytonaio/daytona](https://github.com/daytonaio/daytona) - Daytona is a Secure and Elastic Infrastructure for Running AI-Generated Code
 - [elysiajs/elysia](https://github.com/elysiajs/elysia) - Ergonomic Framework for Humans
 - [FrigadeHQ/remote-storage](https://github.com/FrigadeHQ/remote-storage) - remoteStorage is a simple library that combines the localStorage API with a remote server to persist data across sessions, devices, and browsers.
 It works as a simple key value database store and back
 - [aspen-cloud/triplit](https://github.com/aspen-cloud/triplit) - A full-stack, syncing database that runs on both server and client.
 Pluggable storage (indexeddb, sqlite, durable objects), syncs over websockets, and works with your favorite framework (React, Solid,